Cursor 3 Review: 5 New Features Tested, 2 That Actually Matter (2026)

 I tested Design Mode on a React dashboard with 40+ components.
 I pointed at a chart that was overflowing its container on tablet screens, added the annotation "fix responsive sizing for screens under 1024px," and the agent corrected the CSS in 45 seconds.
 It identified the right component, the right media query breakpoint, and made a surgical fix.

-Where Design Mode falls short: It struggles with dynamically rendered content (like items inside a virtual scroll list) and complex CSS-in-JS setups where styles aren't straightforward to trace.
+Where Design Mode falls short: It struggles with dynamically rendered content (like items inside a virtual scroll list) and complex CSS-in-JS setups where styles aren't simple to trace.
 About 70% of my annotations resulted in correct fixes on the first try.
 The other 30% needed a follow-up prompt to get right.

 Cloud Agents - Offload Heavy Tasks